Fector101/wallpaper-carousel/README.md

 A working wallpaper carousel with no ads
-- Every 2mins it switches to a new image already provided.
+- Every 2mins it switches to a new image already provided by user.